 I often felt like I was running at maximum speed all day.
 Caring for the needs of my family, trying to work on my side hustle, being mom and wife, homemaker and servant of God, daughter and sister and all.
 I was facing an ever growing to-do-list of things I’d like to accomplish in life.
 Add some dreams of learning so many things like baking like a pro, taking better photos, read and write more and faster, learn French and Arabic and so much more.
 And of course, work out each morning and have some me-time, too.

 But still, … time seemed to slip through my hands.
 I felt like a failure.
 Zero productivity.

 How to do it all with a family to take care of?
 Can a busy mom pursue dreams of her own and make big things happen while keeping up with her duties?

 If you want a headstart, join the productivity challenge and learn how to achieve so much more with your limited time resources!
-Plus, get instant access to the freebie library for subscribers!
+Plus, get instant access to the exclusive library for subscribers!

 Obstacles in your way

 Every woman with many things on her plate runs into obstacles throughout her day that decrease her productivity.

 You prepare for a baking day, but then the family invites you over.
 You want to work on that writing project so you can make 500 extra bucks with Textbroker, but then the baby gets sick.
 You plan to work out in the morning, but then the washing machine floods your freshly cleaned bathroom….